QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: QUBO.jl ecosystem

 As some emerging architectures require QUBOs to be sent in files, another feature from \texttt{QUBOTools.jl} is file-conversion handling.
 This package allows format conversion between different file formats, considering that each hardware demands a specific type. \texttt{QUBOTools.jl} also provides translating \texttt{MOI} QUBO models into a file and vice-versa, presenting a bidirectional conversion between any of the envisioned QUBO model representations.

-To summarize, \texttt{QUBO.jl} users can effortlessly harness quantum and quantum-inspired optimization methods to sample solutions for any general optimization problem.
-Therefore, integrating our package into the work of Operation Research specialists would be a frictionless experience, requiring no previous knowledge of quantum technologies.
+In summary, \texttt{QUBO.jl} users can harness quantum and quantum-inspired optimization methods to sample solutions for any general optimization problem.
+Therefore, we aim to provide a frictionless experience in integrating our package into the work of Operations Research specialists, requiring minimal previous knowledge of quantum technologies.